-Increasing awareness: Men who deny and minimize symptoms likely don’t see themselves at risk for health problems.
-Being informed about possible outcomes can lead more men to take precautions with their own health.
+Increasing Awareness: Being informed about possible outcomes can lead to taking precautions with their own health

-Finding support: Psychologists say that men, on average, have fewer friends and smaller social networks than women, and studies show a link between social support and better health.
-Whether it’s going to church or starting a poker night, support for men can come from many places.
+Finding Support: Psychologist say Men, on the average, have fewer friends and smaller social networks than women and studies show a link between social support and better health

-Creating a Plan: Just like men have a maintenance plan for their car, they need the same for their bodies.
+Creating a Plan: Just like having a maintenance plan for your vehicle, their need to be a plan for your body.
 Regularly scheduled tune-ups will help recognize problems and ensure things are running just right.

-Harnessing strengths: The stereotype of men being achievement-oriented, competitive problem-solvers can work to healthcare providers’ advantages; the key is to explain to them how they can beat diseases by taking control.
+Harnessing strengths: Being achievement-oriented, competitive problem-solvers can work in healthcare provider’s advantages; the key is to explain to them how they can beat diseases by taking control.